VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

    * Dragon
    * Mosquito (from usermod by WingZero)
    * Crazy Volcano block with Dragon heatsink
-   * Rapido compatibility soon.
+   * Rapido HF/UHF compatibility soon.
  * Dual 5015
     - Left to Right airflow balance is no longer an issue
     - Single piece ducts without splitting and fewer bends = less duct losses
-    - Total airflow is ~3x more than Longsfang using the same fans.
+    - Way more airflow than a single 5015.
 * Lighter
     - This entire tool head weighs ~290g including the carriage
     - Spec AB is ~470g.
 Spec AB with gailieo is ~375g.